harrisonized/helperFlowCell/README.md

 ## Data Requirements

-In order to use this repository, you must set up two files:
+Set up the following two files and place it in the `ref` directory.

 1. **antibody\_inventory.xlsx**: This file should have at minimum the antibody and fluorophore columns.
 You should probably also include other identifying information, such as the company and catalog_no, but for the purposes of this repo, that's optional.

 2. **instrument\_config.csv**: This file should have the following columns: id, pmt, laser, fluorochromes, where each row is a separate laser/detector combination and the fluorochromes column should contain a comma-separated list of all the fluorophores that laser/detector combo should be able to detect.
 For the purposes of this repo, it's okay to leave fluorophores out, but do not duplicate a fluorophore, even if it is detected across multiple channels.

-At some point, I will provide an example files.
+In the future, I will provide example files.

 ## Getting Started